Frequently Asked Questions

 table and water table activities.
 We cannot always

 focus on what your child is (or is not) eating.
-If

 your child must be rigidly monitored at meals, then LGPF may